Jacob273/JG.TechLearning.CUDA/README.md

 Implemented & measured:

-1. Polynomial calculation on CPU & GPU
+1. Polynomial calculation on CPU & GPU (part of the code was provided by an academic teacher)
 2. Image gray scaling on CPU & GPU